TUFR31/VehicleControl/tufr31-vehiclecontrol/readme.txt

 Created by:
 TUFR31

-To install - drop into your resources folder and add tufr31-vehiclecontrol to your server.cfg file
+To install - drop into your resources folder and add "start tufr31-vehiclecontrol" to your server.cfg file